-The program is accredited by the professional association, Dietitians of Canada (DC), and prepares graduates for application to a dietetic internship/practicum experience that leads to certification as a Registered Dietitian (RD) by the professional regulating body, the College of Dietitians of Ontario (CDO).
-Students take courses designed to meet the accreditation requirements of DC for dietetic internship placement.
+The program is accredited by the professional association, Partnership for Dietetic Education and Practice (PDEP), and prepares graduates for application to a dietetic internship/practicum program that leads to registration as a Registered Dietitian (RD) by the professional regulating body, the College of Dietitians of Ontario (CDO).
 Completion of the Honors Specialization in Nutrition and Dietetics does not guarantee admission to a dietetic practicum program.
 Enrolment in this module is limited.
 Meeting the minimum requirements does not guarantee that students wishing to transfer into this module will be offered enrolment.

-Graduates also may pursue post-graduate study in areas such as Health Administration, Food Science, and Community Nutrition.
-Students are encouraged to seek academic advising at Brescia University College early in the program, especially if they intend to combine the Honors Specialization with a Major or Minor in a complementary field.
+Graduates also may pursue post-graduate study in areas such as Nutritional Sciences, Health Administration, Food Science, Food Safety, or Public Health.
+Students are encouraged to seek academic advising at Brescia early in the program, especially if they intend to combine the Honors Specialization with a Major or Minor in a complementary field.

 0.5 course from: Biochemistry 2288A (recommended), Biochemistry 2280A.

 1.5 courses from: Foods and Nutrition or Human Ecology at the 3000 or 4000-level.

 To remain in this module students must have a modular average of at least 75% with no modular course grade below 60%, at each adjudication point.